MultiplatformKickstarter/website/content/en/features/_index.md

 - **Swagger Codegen** for **OpenAPI**

-## Features Comparison
+#### Features Comparison

-**`IMPORTANT: The Pro template is in constant development.
+**`IMPORTANT: PRO templates are in constant development.
 And this table may not have the actual state of development.
 The order in the table does not represent the current roadmap.`**

 Features | Free Template | Pro Template
 --- |---------------| ---